AgentCenter vs LangSmith: Management vs. Observability for AI Agents

 - The agent executes, making LLM calls traced in LangSmith

-- The deliverable appears in AgentCenter for team review
+- The deliverable appears in AgentCenter for review

-- If the output is poor, a developer checks LangSmith traces to debug why
+- If the output is poor, check LangSmith traces to debug why

 - The improved agent is redeployed, and the task is reassigned

-This split lets business stakeholders manage work in AgentCenter while engineers debug performance in LangSmith — each tool serving its purpose.
+This split lets you manage work in AgentCenter while debugging performance in LangSmith — each tool serving its purpose.

 Use Case Fit Matrix